 The system can convert the constraint matrix to a satisfiability modulo theory (SMT) problem that can be solved to determine a plurality of feasible hybrid-manufacturing plans.
 To determine a feasible hybrid-manufacturing plan that is cost effective and efficient, the system may integrate a cost module to compute a cost of each plan.
 The output of the cost module can be a plurality of costs corresponding to the plurality of feasible hybrid-manufacturing plans.
-Based on the plurality of costs, the system can apply a search technique to determine an optimized hybrid-manufacturing plan for manufacturing the pre-designed IC.
+Based on the plurality of costs, the system can apply a search technique to determine an optimized hybrid-manufacturing plan for fabricating the pre-designed mechanical object.
 System and Method for a Hybrid-Manufacturing Planner

-FIG. 1 shows an exemplary system block diagram for 35 determining a hybrid-manufacturing plan, in accordance with one embodiment of the present disclosure.
-A hybridmanufacturing plan associated with an IC can correspond to a sequence of actions such as lithography exposure, chemical bath, or plasma etching.
-These actions can be categorized as either additive, subtractive, mixed, preparatory, or postprocessing fabrication process.
-In hybrid-manufacturing, it is desirable to carefully plan the ordering of the fabrication processes so that the final fabricated IC matches the design specifications in a cost-effective way.
+FIG. 1 shows an exemplary system block diagram for determining a hybrid-manufacturing plan, in accordance with one embodiment of the present disclosure.
+A hybridmanufacturing plan can correspond to a sequence of additive or subtractive processes for manufacturing the mechanical object.
+In hybrid-manufacturing, it is desirable to carefully plan the ordering of the additive and subtractive manufacturing processes so that the final fabricated mechanical object matches the design specifications in a cost-effective way.

-In the example shown in FIG. 1, system 100 can determine a hybrid-manufacturing plan for a pre-designed IC.
+In the example shown in FIG. 1, system 100 can determechanical object.
 System 100 can include an input module 102 that can define a set of manufacturing constraints.
-Specifically, a hybridmanufacturing problem M can be defined as a tuple <P, A,
+Specifically, a hybrid-manufacturing problem M can be defined as a tuple (P, A, X, F, C) that includes multiple sets